ryanjyost/blog/content/blog/react-hooks-tutorial/index.md

  />
 ```

-Finally, add a button that toggles the spin direction.
+Below the `img`,  add a button that toggles the spin direction.
 ```jsx
 <button onClick={() => setSpinDirection(!spinClockwise)}>
     {spinClockwise ?
 "Switch to counterclockwise" : "Switch to clockwise"}